kailash-manasarovar/statement/docs/timeline/2021/april.md

 - There is never anything untoward on the recordings.
 - I tell [Anita at Qredo](march.md#qredo) about this.

+## Headhunted by the UN for a job in Fiji

+- While all this is going on, I'm headhunted by the UN for a job in Fiji.
+- I was watching the Truman Show the other day and I remembered this because Truman was always trying to escape to Fiji.
+- What are the chances?

 ## Earbuds clicking

 - Another weird thing that started happening was my headphones would make an extremely loud mechanical noise that hurt.